 Let’s analyse two different scenarios.

 In the first one, you investigate the clues to find out where Mike’s son is held, you clear the place but you find the child dead.
-You go back to your hideout and Mike threatens to kill himself but Bayek convinces him that it would be foolish to do it and that instead he should work harder to help the Brotherhood grow so as to go after the killers of his son.
-Mike listens and also vows to find two blacksmiths for your team.
-Amid all this, his level is increased.
-The conclusion is:
+You go back to your hideout and Mike, desperate for the loss of his son, threatens to kill himself.

 Number of blacksmiths in the hideout: 6 (+1 Mike, +2 the new ones)